-If a Driver Health job does not exist, the Driver Health Configuration page displays a Run the New Driver wizard and import the Driver Health Job's configuration prompt, as shown in the following screenshot.
-If the page does not display this prompt, the Driver Health job already exists; you can skip to Section 5.4, "Modifying the Conditions for a Health State," on page 27.
+If a Driver Health job does not exist, the Driver Health Configuration page displays a Run the New Driver wizard and import the Driver Health Job's configuration prompt.
+If the page does not display this prompt, the Driver Health job already exists, and you can skip to Section 5.3, "Modifying the Conditions for a Driver Health Configuration," on page 24.